Sequential Bayesian experimental design for estimation of extreme-event probability in stochastic dynamical systems: Results

 The input $X$ is assumed to follow a Gaussian distribution with $p_X(x)=\mathcal{N}(5,1)$.
 Our objective is to estimate an exceeding probability $P_e = \mathbb{P}(S(X,\omega)>9)$.
 For Seq-VHGPR, we use 40 LH samples as the initial data set, and show the results after 40 initial samples along with other methods.

 Figure \ref{fig:results1} plots the results $P_e$ computed by Exact-MC, Seq-VHGPR, LH-VHGPR and LH-SGPR (where in Seq-VHGPR and LH-VHGPR, $P_e$ is estimated by \eqref{final}; in LH-SGPR, $P_e$ is estimated by \eqref{final} with constant variance $g(x)=\log(\gamma_0^2)$).
-Also included in figure \ref{fig:results1} are the standard deviations in Seq-VHGPR, LH-VHGPR and LH-SGPR obtained from 200 applications of the methods.
-(These uncertainties come from the initial sampling positions and the randomness $\omega$ of ItR in computing $S(x,\omega)$ for each query, which is much larger than the uncertainty associated with $f$ and $g$ in each application.)
+Also included in figure \ref{fig:results1} are the standard deviations in Seq-VHGPR, LH-VHGPR and LH-SGPR obtained from 100 applications of the methods.
+(These uncertainties come from the initial sampling positions and the randomness $\omega$ of ItR in computing $S(x,\omega)$ for each query.)
 We see that the result from Seq-VHGPR converges rapidly to that from Exact-MC (shown in terms of the 5\%-error region) in the first 20 sequential samples, with an accurate estimation of the exceeding probability.
-In contrast, the LH-VHGPR result converges much slower, with a significant difference from the Exact-MC result at the end of 100 samples in figure \ref{fig:results1} (in spite of a favorable trend).
+In contrast, the LH-VHGPR result converges much slower, with a non-negligible difference from the Exact-MC result at the end of 100 samples in figure \ref{fig:results1} (in spite of a favorable trend).
 Furthermore, the LH-SGPR result converges to an asymptotic value which is 3 times of the Exact-MC result, showing the incapability of this class of methods (i.e., most previous methods using SGPR) in estimating the exceeding probability induced by a heteroscedastic ItR.
+We remark that the failure of the SGPR-based methods lie in the loss of heteroscedasticity information in ItR, irrespective of the sampling approach or acquisitions used.
 Finally, as shown by the shaded area in figure \ref{fig:results1}, Seq-VHGPR leads to significantly reduced standard deviation compared to other approaches.

 We further examine the reason for the fast convergence achieved by Seq-VHGPR (relative to LH-VHGPR).
 Figure \ref{fig:learned1}(a) plots the positions of 100 samples (i.e., 40 initial and 60 sequential samples) in Seq-VHGPR, as well as the learned functions $f(x)$ and $\gamma(x)$.
 While the initial 40 samples are randomly chosen (providing the overall trend of $f(x)$ and $\gamma(x)$), the 60 sequential samples are concentrated near $x=6.5$, providing more accurate estimation of $f(x)$ and $\gamma(x)$ in the nearby region.
 This point corresponds to the maximum in $\mathbb{P}(S(x, \omega)>\delta) p_X(x)$ (the integrand in \eqref{exprob}) as shown in figure \ref{fig:learned1}(b), leading to the largest contribution in computing the exceeding probability \eqref{exprob}.